Thanksgiving in the USA is always celebrated on the fourth Thursday in November.

-Set disposable pan on cookie sheet.
+Set the disposable pan on the cookie sheet.
 Insert cooking rack.
 Add chopped vegetables.
 Place turkey on rack breast up.
-Lay bacon slices over breast to cover well.
+Lay bacon slices over the breast to cover well.
 Pour in enough chicken broth to cover the pan bottom by 1 inch.
 Cover the turkey and pan edges with aluminum foil, crimping the sides well.

 Remove from oven at the predetermined time.
 To test if the bird is done, use a paper towel or pot holder and shake hands with its leg.
 The leg should move freely.
 If you use a meat thermometer it should read 185° when inserted in the thigh.
 For an accurate reading, be sure not to touch bone.
 Tent with foil and allow to rest 30 – 45 minutes before carving.

 - 1 package bread stuffing cubes plain or seasoned

 - ½ pound Jimmy Dean Original Sausage in the tube

 - Chicken stock about 2 cups maybe a little more

 The stuffing may be prepared a day or two in advance up to the baking point.